bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-27-0.md

 Sjors Provoost: 00:20:02

 Not niche if you use Windows.
-But...

 Aaron Van Wirdum: 00:20:07